Sankalp2009/turbo-lamp/README.md

 ### Issue
 - Make code harder to understand and maintain
-- Unnecessary use of component which actually don't need to the data.
+- Unnecessary use of component which actually don't need the data.

 ### Solution
 - context api